datakind/student-success-tool/src/student_success_tool/reporting/template/model-card-TEMPLATE.md

 ### Important Features
 - **Analyzing Feature Importance**
     - SHAP (Shapley Additive Explanations) is a method based on cooperative game theory that quantifies the contribution of each feature to a model's prediction for an individual instance.
-        - It helps us understand how much did a particular feature contribute to predicting whether a student needs more or less support.
+It helps us understand how much did a particular feature contribute to predicting whether a student needs more or less support.
-    - SHAP provides detailed insight into:
-        - How much each feature contributed for each individual
-        - Whether higher or lower feature values are associated with higher or lower need for support.
+    - SHAP provides detailed insight into how much each feature contributed for each individual, as well as Whether higher or lower feature values are associated with higher or lower need for support.

 - **Feature Importance Plot**
     - This figure below helps explain how individual features contribute to the model’s prediction for each student-term record.
-    - Here are some guidelines for how to interpret it:
+    - Here are some guidelines for how to interpret the plot below.
         - Each dot represents a single student record.
         - Color of the dot corresponds to the feature value for that student (e.g., a higher or lower numeric value for that feature), while gray indicates a categorical feature.
         - The x-axis shows the SHAP value for that student-feature pair: